Amazing Elisa: Release

 The film had its world premiere at the Austin-based Fantastic Fest in September 2022.
 It also made it to the main slate of the 55th Sitges Film Festival, where it was presented on 10 October 2022.
 Distributed by Alfa Pictures, it was theatrically released in Spain on 14 October 2022.

 Reception

-Júlia Olmo of Cineuropa deemed the film (otherwise featuring elements and sequences strongly reminiscent of Carlos Vermut's films) to be "an interesting offering, that proposes a narrative of somewhat originality", yet failing to "strike the tone it aspires to and from which it feeds".
+Júlia Olmo of Cineuropa deemed the film to be "an interesting offering, that proposes a narrative of somewhat originality", yet failing to "strike the tone it aspires to and from which it feeds".

 The review by Boquerini published in Las Provincias singled out Abascal's performance as the best thing about the film while citing the "poor fit" between the three subplots, which are "too dingy and obscure", as the worst thing about it.

 Diego Cuevas of Jot Down, also pointed out the film's condition as heir to Vermut's film works, considering it to be simultaneously close and earthy as well as disturbing, underscoring that "playing with knives is risky, and just for daring to do it, [Amazing Elisa] is already interesting."